bright/new-www/content/members/agata-piwko.md

 published: true
 language: en
 ---
-She manages IT projects across diverse business domains, leveraging her background in client relations, digital marketing, and social media.
-Her entrepreneurial experience since 2011 has honed her leadership, adaptability, and partnership-building skills.
+She manages IT projects across diverse business domains, drawing on her background in client relations, digital marketing, and years of running her own businesses.
+Since launching her first venture in 2011, she has steadily developed strong leadership, adaptability, and partnership-building skills.

-A graduate of Clinical Psychology and the Academy of Physical Education, and a passionate sports enthusiast, she draws on the discipline, focus, and resilience from running, surfing, and kitesurfing to bring energy and determination into every project.
+Holding degrees in Management and in Clinical Psychology, she combines a deep understanding of people with a lifelong love for sport.
+Whether running, surfing, or kitesurfing, she values the focus, perseverance, and balance these activities demand — qualities that shape her professional approach every day.

 Join Agata!
 [Check our career opportunities](/career).